"MEN CALL ME

 agree that they wanted the Phantom Stranger to

 play a more active role in the stories.

 the in-house ads add some interesting period information.

 In this case, the list of titles advertised for

 subscription wasn't too long, but the ad for Amazing

-World of DC Comics - their self-produced fan magazine - is notable.
+World of DC Comics - their self-produced fan magazine -

 Roger (1979) "Lein Wein